wpendl99/.github/profile/webServers/amazonWebServicesEc2/amazonWebServicesEc2.md

    ![AWS Instance name](webServerAWSName.jpg)

 1. We have created an Amazon Machine Image (AMI) for you to use as the base for your server.
-It has Ubuntu, Node.js, Caddy Server, and PM2 built right in so that you do not have to install them.
-Paste this AMI ID (`ami-0809a0cb9b76bf010`) into the search box and press enter. (if no matches are found, make sure that your region is set to `US East (Ohio) - us-east-2`)
+It has Ubuntu, Node.js, NVM, Caddy Server, and PM2 built right in so that you do not have to install them.
+Paste this AMI ID (`ami-0b41d83057f814e3a`) into the search box and press enter.
+Then select the `Community AMIs` tab.
+If no matches are found, make sure that your region is set to `US East (Ohio) - us-east-2`.

    ![AWS Instance name](webServerAWSAmi.jpg)

    This should display the information about the class AMI.
-If the AMI ID matches `ami-0809a0cb9b76bf010` select it.
+If the AMI ID matches `ami-0b41d83057f814e3a` select it.

    ![AWS class AMI](webServerAWS260Ami.jpg)